 What is the significance of fireworks on July 4th?

 Haven’t you always wondered why it’s a tradition to set off explosions of light in the sky on Independence Day?
 It’s certainly a day for celebration, but why fireworks?
 Well, the 4th of July’s history actually involves fireworks, and you can thank Founding Father John Adams for it.

-During the first months of the Revolutionary War, after the 13 colonies had all voted in favor of independence from Britain, Congress began to write a declaration, which became the Declaration of Independence.
-Before it was even finished and signed, an enthusiastic John Adams wrote in a letter to his wife stating how the occasion of America’s freedom should be celebrated.
+During the first months of the Revolutionary War, after the 13 colonies had all voted in favor of independence from Great Britain, Congress began to write a declaration, which became the Declaration of Independence.
+Before it was even finished and signed, an enthusiastic John Adams wrote his wife a letter about how he thought the occasion of America’s freedom should be celebrated.
 It read:

 “The Second Day of July 1776, will be the most memorable Epocha, in the History of America.
 I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival…It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.”